Convex Hull Prediction for Adaptive Video Streaming by Recurrent Learning: Experimental Results

-Table \ref{table:performance} lists BD-rates of the RQ curves generated using the RCN-Hull model predictions using the optimal convex hulls of the test sequences as the reference.
-Even though the lengths of the video shots used during training was fixed at 300 frames, the test sequences are of different lengths, as specified by the second column of Table \ref{table:performance}.
-The attained performance on shorter video chunks having fewer than 100 frames is presented in Appendix.
+Table \ref{table:performance} lists BD-rates of the RQ curves generated using the RCN-Hull model predictions with the optimal ground truth convex hulls of the test sequences used as the reference.
+The PCHIP \cite{pchip} interpolation method which has been widely employed to compute BD-rates in codec standardization efforts due to its relative stability \cite{bjontegaardbible}, was used as the interpolation method to compute the BD-rates reported here.
+Even though the lengths of the video shots used during training were fixed at 300 frames, the test sequences were of different lengths, as specified by the second column of Table \ref{table:performance}.
+The attained performance on shorter video chunks having fewer than 100 frames is presented in Appendix \ref{app: appb}.
 Since the convex hull is the optimal RQ curve, the negative BD-rates in Table \ref{table:performance} might seem counterintuitive.
-However, in those cases where the number of predicted points in $\hat{\mathcal{C}}$ is fewer than the number of points on the ground truth convex hull $\mathcal{C}$, the computed BD-rate can be negative, due to the missing points being interpolated in the BD-rate calculation.
+However, in those cases where the number of predicted points in $\hat{\mathcal{C}}$ are fewer than the number of points on the ground truth convex hull $\mathcal{C}$, the computed BD-rate can be negative, due to the logarithmic transformation applied to the bitrates for BD-rate calculation, as demonstrated in Appendix \ref{app: appc}.
 Thus, it is desirable to have the BD-rate magnitudes close to 0, signifying small deviations from the optimal convex hull.
+Since the prediction errors produced both positive and negative BD-rates, in this instance the average of the signed BD-rates is not a reliable performance indicator.
+For this reason, we instead use the more indicative dispersion of BD-rates around 0.
 Table \ref{table:performance} shows that the BD-rate magnitudes obtained via RCN-Hull are small for most of the sequences, with only 3 test sequences having a BD-rate magnitude greater than 1\%.
-The average BD-rate obtained using RCN-Hull was 0.08\%, and the mean absolute deviation (MAD) was 0.44\%.
+The average BD-rate obtained by using RCN-Hull to predict the convex hulls was 0.26\%, and the mean absolute deviation (MAD) was 0.57\%, when VMAF was used to estimate the video qualities for convex hull computation.
+The VMAF values were restricted in the range of [21, 99] when computating the BD-rates reported here.
+VMAF values below 21 correspond to encodes of low visual quality which are typically not suitable for streaming applications, and thus we excluded them from the performance evaluation.
+Also, since VMAF values saturate above 99, streaming multiple encodes having VMAF values greater than 99 adds little practical benefit from a perceptual quality standpoint, which justifies our choice of the upper boundary of the VMAF range.
+The same range of VMAF values was also used to compute the complexity reduction values reported in the next section.